Deployment

 - Comprehensive exam in Grade 12

-The IAB Diploma has received equivalence to the British GCE A Level by UK ENIC, the National Agency for the Recognition and Comparison of International Qualifications and Skills.
+The Academic Baccalaureate Diploma has received equivalence to the British GCE A Level by UK ENIC, the National Agency for the Recognition and Comparison of International Qualifications and Skills.
 UK ENIC performs this official function on behalf of the UK government.

-• IAB is strict on quality assurance.
-To this end, all IAB deployment aspects are continuously monitored, in the spirit of full partnership with school officials, in order to ensure that all IAB matters are properly implemented and to uphold the credibility of all data and practices, especially in relation to assessment.
+• Academic Baccalaureate is strict on quality assurance.
+To this end, all Academic Baccalaureate deployment aspects are continuously monitored, in the spirit of full partnership with school officials, in order to ensure that all Academic Baccalaureate matters are properly implemented and to uphold the credibility of all data and practices, especially in relation to assessment.

 • Partnership is constantly consolidated among participating schools and with Academic Assessment Ltd. in order to provide necessary support for continuous capacity building of various stakeholders.
 A variety of interaction channels are provided to these ends including the following: